sewyash/pepeNose/basicPresale/README.md

 This contract doesn't handle more complex features like tiered pricing or a whitelist of participants.
 Be sure to audit your contracts thoroughly before deploying them and test them on testnet.

 ### Sources
-This contract is inspired from @yomi2dev 's https://github.com/yomi2dev/basicPresale .
+This contract is inspired from @yomidev_ 's https://github.com/yomi2dev/basicPresale .

 ### Licence
 MIT License.